chipsalliance/firrtl-spec/spec.md

 # File Preamble

-A firrtl file begins with a magic string and version identifier indicating the version of this standard the file conforms to
+A FIRRTL file begins with a magic string and version identifier indicating the version of this standard the file conforms to
 (see [@sec:versioning-scheme-of-this-document]).
 This will not be present on files generated according to versions of this standard prior to the first